BobGreenwade/Personal-Paraphrase/README.md

 **Persona-driven editorial rewriter for AI agents and companion modules.**

 Personal Paraphrase transforms generic output into the stylistic voice of the AI's own persona—drawing from real descriptors, recent chat history, and emotional tone cues.
-It’s designed to be used by modules like Fact Check, DLI, and voice_reading.py, and can be extended to any system that benefits from rhythm-aware, persona-infused phrasing.
+It’s designed to be used by modules like Fact Check or DLI, and can be extended to any system that benefits from rhythm-aware, persona-infused phrasing.

 ---